microsoft/nl-partner-landing-page/content/Data-AI/_Solution-plays/AI-Apps/_index.md

 featured: true
 ---

-# How to build an OpenAI-powered app on Azure

 In the following section, you will find a step-by-step guide to build an application infused with the Azure OpenAI service.